-- Ensure PNSY staff are aware of Maine Technology Institute (MTI) and its ability to financially support commercial spin-off opportunities - Assess PNSY manufacturing operations to determine which might be utilized in non-defense related manufacturing - Coordinate with Defense Industry Maine (DIME) to determine opportunities to diversify and needs to support expansion - JLUS Implementation Committee should work with PNSY to determine what percentage of their contracting should be awarded to small businesses. - PNSY, in conjunction with small business technical assistance providers such as the Small Business Administration (SBA) and SCORE should host annual workshops to provide information on the availability and opportunities for small business contracting with PNSY.
+- Ensure PNSY staff are aware of Maine Technology Institute (MTI) and its ability to financially support commercial spin-off opportunities - Assess PNSY manufacturing operations to determine which might be utilized in non-defense related manufacturing - Coordinate with Defense Industry Maine (DIME) to determine opportunities to diversify and needs to support expansion - JLUS Implementation Committee should work with PNSY to determine what percentage of their contracting should be awarded to small businesses. - PNSY, in conjunction with the regional Procurement Technical Assistance Center (PTAC), Small Business Administration (SBA) and SCORE should continue to participate in annual workshops to provide information on small business contracting opportunities with PNSY.